pteroctopus/faster.nvim/README.md

       -- set to false
       on = true,
       -- Table which contains names of features that will be disabled when -- bigfile is opened.
-Feature names can be seen in features table bellow.
+Feature names can be seen in features table below.
       -- features_disabled can also be set to "all" and then all features that -- are on (on=true) are going to be disabled for this behaviour features_disabled = {